shaun-davies/recipe-store/TESTING.md

 All steps on desktop were repeated in browsers: Firefox, Chrome and Internet Explorer and on varying different desktop screen sizes and Iphone and Ipad and in Chrome Developers Tools device simulators on all options and orientations.

 1. Main page
 1. Navbar
-        - All links on navbar working
+    1. All links on navbar working
 2. View Recipe
-        - View Recipe button on recipes working and directs to correct recipe -Edit and Delete buttons on View Page working correctly
+    1. View Recipe button on recipes working and directs to correct recipe
+    2. Edit and Delete buttons on View Page working correctly
-2. Cuisines page
+3. Cuisines page
     1. Page clearly shows all cuisines stored on the database
-3. Add Cuisines page
+4. Add Cuisines page
     1. Form to add a cuisine works correctly and redirects back to Cuisines page
-4. New Recipe page
+5. New Recipe page
     1. Form inputs all working correctly to add new recipe to the database